fmrtl73/pxdocs/content/reference/CLI/updating-volumes.md

 ## Sharing and unsharing volumes

-You can use the `--shared` flag to share or unshare a given volume across multiple namespaces.
+You can use the `--sharedv4` flag to share or unshare a given volume across multiple namespaces.

 Say we've created a volume named `clitest`.
 You can see its settings using this command: